BaptisteHudyma/Lamp-Da/README.md

 - Use a raspberry of any other linux system with gpios
 - Use the open source program **openocd** as described [in this post](https://forum.seeedstudio.com/t/xiao-ble-sense-bootloader-bricked-how-to-restore-it/263091/5)

+# Program flash

+Install the Adafruit nRF52 board support (version 1.2.0) [as described here](https://github.com/BaptisteHudyma/LampDa_nRF52_Arduino)

+Do not forget to replace the content of the version folder in .arduino15/packages/adafruit/hardware/nrf52 by the content of the [above repository](https://github.com/BaptisteHudyma/LampDa_nRF52_Arduino).

+After restarting the Arduino IDE, you can select "LampDa nRF52840" in Tools > Board > Adafruit nRF52 Board.

+After that, use the Arduino IDE as always, the program will compile for the LampDa board.